7 Cover Letter “Red Flags” That Make HR Scroll Past You

 2. Is a cover letter too long if it's 400 words?
 Yes.
 Aim for 250-300 words.
 Recruiters look for "speed to value"—how quickly can you tell them you are worth hiring?

 3. Should I mention my salary expectations in the letter?
 Only if the job description explicitly asks.
 Otherwise, save it for the interview to avoid being filtered out too early.
-Check our pricing for consulting on these sections.
+Use Cover Letter Builder for help refining these sections.

 4. Is it a mistake to use "I" too much?
 Yes.
 Try to start sentences with active verbs or phrases like "At [Company X], I..." to keep the focus on professional context.